microsoft/datashaper/docs/verbs/rollup.md

+# rollup

-**rollup** performs aggregation operations on table columns.
+Performs aggregation operations on table columns.
 Normally the table should be [grouped](./groupby.md) first, otherwise the aggregation will be performed using all rows.
 Aggregation is commonly used to compute statistics over a list of values.
 To avoid interface complexity, this verb currently only supports aggregations that take a single column as the input.

-Operations
+## Operations

 - `any`: plucks a single value
 - `count`: counts the values